 The New Product Approval Policy is a supporting policy for the Operational Risk framework that is integral part of the overall risk framework, which is presented as follows:

+ManCo approve the overall Risk Appetite Statement for the Branch, this includes the strategic objectives and covers both the Target Markets and Product Matrix.

+The Asset & Liability Committee (“ALCo”) must review and consider the impact on the Balance Sheet, Income statement and overall risk profile for all new products or any significant changes to existing products before presentation to ManCo for final approval from a strategic and overall risk appetite perspective.

-Risk department will manage the new products approval process through the ‘New Product Working Group’ which includes the input and sign-off by the business owner, Operations, Finance, Risk and Compliance.
+Operational Risk department will manage the new products approval process through the ‘New Product Working Group’ which includes the input and sign-off by the business owner, Operations, Finance, Credit Risk, Market & Liquidity Risk and Compliance.
+The President will have the final veto on all products.

 New Product Approval – Key Steps